resir014/ajaib-frontend-test/README.md

 **Performance boost:** We serve the API response in the API route with a [`stale-while-revalidate` header](https://web.dev/stale-while-revalidate/) to serve stale content whilst revalidating them in the background for the next request.

+### State management

+We use [Zustand](https://github.com/pmndrs/zustand) for our state management.
+This provides a simpler, less-boilerplatey way to manage our React application state while still conforming to the Flux principles, and allows for state + dispatcher to be easily called via hooks.

+We use Zustand to track the state of our app's filter settings.

 ### Directory structure

 - `components/` - UI/layout components that are used globally throughout project.